 Taking a family sailing holiday with children can be a magical experience and create lasting memories that they will recall for a lifetime.
 If you are unsure if sailing with kids is a good vacation idea, then let us set your mind at rest.
 Here are some top tips that will help to abolish any concerns you may have, and allow you to enjoy a carefree family sailing holiday.

 By far the best choice for a sailing holiday with small children is a catamaran.
 The inherent stability of the duel hull makes them much safer.
-Catamaran also have significantly more room, so children have plenty of areas where they can play while the boat is sailing.
+Catamarans also have significantly more room, so children have plenty of areas where they can play while the boat is sailing.
 The nets between the hulls provide a great place to enjoy the thrill of the waves with the occasional exhilaration of being doused in water!
 For further insights into the relative benefits of the catamaran see How many hulls?
 Yacht vs catamaran.

 Realistic routes with short sails work well for families

 It is sensible to select a route with short hops to keep the sailing fresh and the children engaged.
 The beauty of sailing in Croatia is that there are so many islands – 79 plus over 500 islets.
 These run parallel to the coastline and it is easy to choose a suitable voyage that everyone will love.
 You will be surprised how sailing with kids can increase their attention span.
 There is plenty to see and do while you sail around.